skkapoor/MiningSubjectiveSubgraphPatterns/README.md

 </section>

-To run the code pre-requites are:
+To run the code pre-requisites are:

 *  Python 3.6